If you are unable to make an online application

 Consent for children under 18 years of age

-In Sweden, both legal guardians have the right to participate in decisions concerning the child.
-Therefore, the other legal guardian who is not accompanying you to Sweden must give their consent to the child being allowed to move to Sweden.
+In Sweden, both parents or legal guardians have the right to participate in decisions concerning the child.
+Therefore, the other parent or legal guardian who is not accompanying you to Sweden must give their consent to the child being allowed to move to Sweden.
 A consent may be a letter signed by the other legal guardian in which he or she writes that he or she gives his or her consent for the child to move.

 The letter of consent should contain

 - name, date of birth, and address of the parent giving their consent